appleseedlab/icse25/experiments/extras/README.md

 - **`debian_image_src`**: The path to the Debian image source directory.
 It can be found inside `icse25/debian_image` folder.
 - **`default_config_image`**: The path to the kernel image built with the default configuration.
 The kernel images will be provided in the icse25/kernel_images directory, there will be default and repaired folder which will contain corresponding image paths (built with default configs, and with repaired configs respectively).
 Please select one sample image directory from the default directory.
 - **`repaired_config_image`**: The path to the kernel image built with the repaired configuration.
 Same as `default_config_image` option, but please select one sample from repaired directory.
+- **`relationship_test`**: Specifies the type of test to perform:
+  - **`reproducer`**: Does not process trace files but appends results to the CSV file.
+This mode checks whether the reproducer has crashed the VM or not.
+In the end it appends the result to the VM.
+  - **`kcov`**: Does similar thing to `reproducer` option, but in addition to that, it processes trace files for C-reproducers and skips trace processing for syz-reproducers.
 - **`icse_path`**: Simply absolute path to the `icse25/` directory

 The other options do not need to be changed.